light-launcher/Light-Android-Launcher/README.md

 Functionalities
 ===============
-1. Main screen allows you to add/remove favourite apps.
+1. Main screen allows you to add/remove favourite apps.*
 1. To access all-apps view, just swipe top vertically from bottom of your screen.
-1. Long press on all-apps view allows you to read info about app (API >= 9).
+1. Long press on all-apps view allows you to read info about app (API >= 9).*
-1. To go back to favourites view press back button or swipe bottom vertically.
+1. To go back to favourites view press back button or swipe bottom vertically.*
 1. Search box for installed apps.

+* Please take a note that due to issues with current Android's API versions e-paper version is limited and maintained on other repo (please check the further info)

 Get it on:
 ---------